odoo/documentation/content/applications/finance/accounting/bank/setup/bank_accounts.rst

 Add a new Bank Account
 ======================

-You can either connect your bank account to your Odoo database, or configure your bank account manually and :doc:`upload the bank statements manually <../feeds/bank_statements>`.
+You can either synch your bank account directly to your Odoo database, or configure it so you can and :doc:`upload the bank statements manually <../feeds/bank_statements>`.

 Bank Synchronization
 --------------------